Bootstrap percolation on geometric inhomogeneous random graphs: Model and notation

-We fix a (constant) dimension $d \ge 1$ and consider the $d$-dimensional torus $\Space=\RR^d / \ZZ^d$ as the ground space.
+{\textbf{Ground space and positions.}} We fix a (constant) dimension $d \ge 1$ and consider the $d$-dimensional torus $\Space=\RR^d / \ZZ^d$ as the ground space.
 We usually think of it as the $d$-dimensional cube $[0,1]^d$ where opposite boundaries are identified and measure distances by the $\infty$-norm on $\Space$, i.e.\ for $x,y \in [0,1]^d$ we define

-The set of vertices and their positions are given by a homogeneous Poisson point process on $\Space$ with intensity $n \in \NN$.\footnote{Throughout the paper, all Landau notation will be used with respect to $n$.
-For example, the notation $x = O(1)$ means that there is $n_0 >0$ and an absolute constant $C>0$ that depends only the constant parameters of the GIRG model, such that $x \leq C$ for all $n \geq n_0$.} More formally, for any (Lebesgue-)measurable set $B\subseteq\Space$, let $\VS{}{B}{}{}$ denote (with slight abuse of notation) the set of vertices with positions in $B$.
-Then $|\VS{}{B}{}{}|$ is Poisson distributed with mean $n\V{B}$, i.e.\ for any integer $m\ge 0$ we have
+The set of vertices and their positions are given by a homogeneous Poisson point process on $\Space$ with intensity $n \in \NN$.\footnote{Other than in~\cite{bringmann2018geometric} we do not condition on the number of vertices to be exactly $n$, which leads to slightly less technical proofs.} More formally, for any (Lebesgue-)measurable set $B\subseteq\Space$, let $\VS{}{B}{}{}$ denote (with slight abuse of notation) the set of vertices with positions in $B$.
+Then $|\VS{}{B}{}{}|$ is Poisson distributed with mean $n\V{B}$, i.e.\ for any integer $j\ge 0$ we have